Kassiyett/Meal-Plan-App/README.md

 ### Who?

-The targeted user group of this app are upper-year students, who are struggling to cook their own food.
+The targeted user group of this app is upper-year students, who are struggling to cook their own food.

 ### User Stories

-- As a user, I want to be able to add my meals to the plan
+- Designed a feature that allows users to add meals to their personalized meal plan.
-- As a user, I want to be able to add ingredients for meals
+- Developed functionality enabling users to input detailed ingredients for each meal to improve the accuracy of shopping lists.
-- As a user, I want to generate a shopping list from my meal plan
+- Implemented a shopping list generator based on meal plans to simplify users’ grocery shopping experience and save time.
-- As a user, I want to be able to add items to the shopping list manually so that I can include items that are not part of the meal plan
+- Added the ability for users to manually add extra items to their shopping list, ensuring flexibility beyond meal-based ingredients.
-- As a user, I want to save my meals for future reference
+- Built a system for users to save their favorite meals for quick access in future sessions, increasing app retention.
-- As a user, I want to save and load data from previous interaction
+- Enabled data persistence by allowing users to save and load previous meal plans and shopping lists, providing a seamless user experience across sessions.